 The average cost for a week-long vacation in Bora Bora for one person is $9,000 if you want to stay in an overwater bungalow.

-If you stay in a regular hotel then the average cost is around $5,700 for one person.
+If you stay in a regular hotel then the average cost will be around $5,700 for one person.

 Full Cost Breakdown of a Vacation in Bora Bora